tim-thompsonco/tim-thompsonco/README.md

 <p>I am a software engineer with experience in C#, SQL, JavaScript, and TypeScript.
 I have worked with React, Node, Express, Jira, Confluence, Postman, SQL Server, and PostgreSQL.</p>

 <p>I have a BA in Economics and a MS in Taxation.
-I am currently working on my MS in Computer Science part-time online at Georgia Tech while working full-time.
+I am currently working on my MS in Computer Science part-time online at CU Boulder while working full-time.
 I am a full stack developer although I do prefer backend development.</p>

 <p>My hobbies are coding, reading, TV, movies, scuba diving, and competitive running.</p>